 The Citizens Interest Board is responsible for helping MKC to create a long-term roadmap for how the new policy will be shaped.
 They have a unique position of overseeing the development so that the active contribution of citizens is incorporated alongside those of research and private sector representatives.
 This ensures that the Citizen Interest Board is involved from start to finish and drives the implementation of the community’s desired new sustainability policy.

-If you live or work in Milton Keynes and would like to shape a new community-driven sustainability policy that helps the city to reduce its water consumption, please register your interest in joining the Citizen Interest Board by emailing: email@example.com.
-You will then be sent an Eventbrite invitation if there are spaces available.
+If you live or work in Milton Keynes and would like to shape a new community-driven sustainability policy that helps the city to reduce its water consumption, please register on this DSP and submit your comments and ideas.

 Have viewed this issue

 Shares of this issue

 @RustySkullgun It's cooler given he's in a hostile environment imo.
 If anything he should take it even further nort… https://t.co/yiKKR0sWw7

 RT @KOSullivanIT: Irish climate change attitudes are shifting for the good...must do a better job of explaining! @scienceirel survey coin…

 RT @IFM_Economist: NAB survey, Conditions and confidence edge modestly higher - a positive that employment sub-index remained positive and…